FitFinance/FitFi/backend/docs/auth.md

 1. User connect wallet in the frontend via MetaMask (or decided wallet).
 2. User gets their wallet address.
-3. User calls the `/get-nonce` endpoint with their wallet address to retrieve a nonce for signing.
+3. User calls the `/wallet-get-message` endpoint with their wallet address to retrieve the message (including a nonce) to sign.
 4. User signs nonce using their wallet, this proves their ownership of the wallet.
-5. User sends the signed nonce (signature) along with their wallet address to the `/verify-and-login` endpoint.
-This will give user a JWT token if the signature is valid.
+5. User sends the wallet address and signature to `/wallet-auth`.
+If the signature matches the expected message, a JWT token is returned.
 6. User receives a JWT token, which can be used for authenticated requests to other endpoints.

 <!-- TODO: Implement -->